-The Cultural Rucksack draws together inspirational arts experiences, devised jointly by teachers, schools, local venues and creative organisations to align with the school curriculum/calendar and meet the needs, aspirations and interests of young people.
-It also celebrates the rich heritage and cultural diversity of Nottingham, ensuring young people grow up feeling connected to and valued by their city.
+The Cultural Rucksack is ChalleNGe's collaborative work with Nottingham's schools, drawing together inspirational arts experiences, devised jointly by teachers, schools and creative organisations to align with the school curriculum and meet the needs, aspirations and interests of young people.
+It celebrates the rich heritage and cultural diversity of Nottingham, ensuring young people grow up feeling connected to and valued by their city.

 For more information please contact email@example.com.